 What the Crop Still Carries extends bryant’s ongoing exploration of agricultural materials as living archives, materials that bear the weight of history while holding the possibility of transformation.
 Centering cotton, a crop inseparable from the extraction, violence, and forced labor that shaped Black life in the United States, the work confronts a material that underwrote both personal histories and the global cotton economy that long structured the Mid-South, where his family is from.

-This sculptural painting will be unveiled in March as part of Open Inquiry: UC Arts at the Sausalito Center for the Arts.
+This sculptural painting will be unveiled in the fall as a part of the 2025-2026 Graduate Fellowship Exhibition.